insert alt tag

 Norfolk Police: Drone Finds Missing Man

-Because of their size, can reach places that a helicopter can't.
+Because of their size, police drones can reach places that a helicopter can't.
 They can fly very low and search large areas for the smallest details, providing a crucial new tool for search and rescue.

 This was demonstrated in one recent life-saving mission, where the drone proved to be the difference - rescuing a man who had been stranded in dense reed beds at Titchwell Marshes, Norfolk, for more than 22 hours.